TempeHS/2027CT_myAIChatbot_Sebastian.L/README.md

 ## ChungBot

-Simple overview of use/purpose.
+Learning project creating an artificial intelligence chat bot implementing chat interface and ai model training.

 ## Description

-Learning project creating an artificial intelligence chat bot implementing chat interface and ai model training.
+This chat bot is designed to provide coding and grammatical assistance for academic and software implementation tasks.
+I aim to create a chat bot that has specialist knowledge and is able to engage conceptually within academic topics.
+A wide and nuanced variety of training data would provide a chat bot with valuable and novel outputs.

 ## Getting Started